MihaiAC/learning-react/learning_react/react_notes/React.md

 ## Authentication
 Server-side session vs auth tokens
-Servcer-side sessions imply tight coupling with the backend.
+Server-side sessions imply tight coupling with the backend.
 Aka doesn't mesh well with React.

+Can store tokens in localStorage.
+Include the token in the request headers.
+Not sure how to handle refresh tokens with JWT yet, there is something called Axios for easier request handling (?).

+Logout action.

+Root loader for auth => whenever the user navigates, token gets re-evaluated.